steelheaddigital/jquery.ui.combify/README.md

            $("#SomeSelect").combify({capitalizeInput: true})

-###maxLength
+###maxLength [n]

-Locks the input field to a maximum length of characters
+Locks the input field to a maximum length of [n] characters.

-Default: 0 or disabled
+Default: false

+Not specifying this option leaves the field as unrestricted

 Usage: